 PC gaming is a cruel mistress.
-On the one hand, we have access to an unbelievably wide range of games not playable on the console.
+On the one hand, we can access an unbelievably wide range of games not playable on the console.
 On the other hand, we need to maintain a PC to run these games with decent FPS numbers.

 This isn’t always possible, mainly when GPUs are sold for two or three times the MSRP, like in 2021 and 2022.

 If you’re a Terraria player looking for the best settings for better performance, we have some ways for you to milk some extra frames out of your game.